anjelikaprixa/TingTingAPI/source/api/generate-api-key.rst

 This endpoint is used to generate a new API token (access & secret key pair) for the authenticated user.
 When a new token is generated, any previous keys are automatically soft-deleted, ensuring only one valid pair exists at a time.

-You must include a valid Bearer Token in the request header to generate new API keys.
+You must include a valid Bearer Token in the request header to access other endpoint.

 Header Example: